Engage. Inspire. Debate.

-Intelligence Squared U.S. Debates reach millions through exclusive partnerships with NPR and more.
-In addition to our live debates hosted primarily in New York City, we’ve welcomed hundreds of thousands of visitors to our rapidly growing online community.
+Intelligence Squared U.S. Debates reach millions through multi-platform distribution on radio, podcasts, online broadcasts, and more.
+In addition to our live debates hosted in New York City and major markets across the country, we’ve welcomed hundreds of thousands of visitors to our rapidly growing online community.

 SPONSORSHIP AND PARTNERSHIP BENEFITS: